9.1. Linker Plugins

 Linker script keyword for ControlMemorySize interface is

-.
+PLUGIN_CONTROL_MEMSZ.
 Therefore, to run a SectionIterator plugin

-using a linker script, add the following
+on an output section, .out using a linker script, add the following

-line to the output section description of .out
+line to the output section description of .out in the linker script:

 SECTIONS {